 As you think about your plan, give yourself permission to be flexible.
 It's hard to know what will happen.
 The most important thing is to make sure you and your baby are healthy and safe.

 Late in your pregnancy, your doctor or midwife will tell you what to do when you think you are in labor.
 At first, your contractions may not be regular and may happen only now and then.

 You may have signs that early labor is not far off.

 - The baby may settle into your pelvis.
 Although this is called dropping, or lightening, you may not feel it.

-- Your cervix may begin to thin and open (cervical effacement and dilatation).
-Your doctor checks for this during your prenatal exams.
+- Your cervix may begin to thin and open (cervical effacement and dilation).
+Your doctor may check for this during your prenatal exams.

-- Braxton Hicks contractions may become more frequent and stronger, and perhaps a little painful.
+- Braxton Hicks contractions may become painful, more frequent, and stronger.
 You may also feel cramping in the groin or rectum or an ongoing ache low in your back.

 - Your amniotic sac may break (rupture of the membranes).
 In most cases, rupture of the membranes occurs after labor has already started.
-In some women, this happens before labor starts.
-Call your doctor right away or go to the hospital if you think your membranes have ruptured.
+In some people, this happens before labor starts.
+Call your doctor or midwife immediately or go to the hospital if your membranes have ruptured.

-The key to knowing when you're in labor is that the contractions start to get longer, stronger, and closer together.
-You will feel them even when you change positions and are walking or moving around.
+When you're in labor, the contractions get longer, stronger, and closer together.
+You will feel them even when you change positions and walk or move around.
 After a while, it will become hard for you to talk during a contraction.
 You may have to stop to focus on your breathing.